Locally optimal 2-periodic sphere packings: The generalized Voronoi algorithm

 \subsection{Enumeration of algebraically extreme forms}

 Given an edge of $\mcR(4)$ of the form $J+tJ'$, where $0\le t\le1$ or $t\ge0$, we wish to identify the points of this edge that lie in $\mcR_0(4)$.
 As we are limiting ourselves to the case $m=2$, we simply need to solve $\det(J+tJ') = 0$ for $t$, which is a univariate polynomial equation.
 This equation can be solved for $t$ as a generalized eigenvalue problem $J\mathbf{x} = -t J^\prime\mathbf{x}$.
 It is possible that the entire edge lies in $\mcR_0(4)$, as happens for one edge in our enumeration for $d=5$.
-In that case, either $Q$ is constant over the edge, and any locally optimal packing on the edge is necessarily a fluid packing, or $Q$ is not constant, and therefore neither is $f$, so only points that minimize $f$ over the edge --- necessarily endpoints by quasiconcavity --- can be locally optimal packings.
-In any case, we have a finite number of points for which we need to determine if they are algebraically extreme.
+In that case, either $Q$ is constant over the edge, and any locally optimal packing on the edge is necessarily a fluid packing, or $Q$ is not constant, and therefore neither is $\mathrm{obj}$.
+So, only points that minimize $\mathrm{obj}$ over the edge --- necessarily endpoints by quasiconcavity --- can be locally optimal packings.